Hiroo, Shibuya: Attractions

 Adjacent to Hiroo, the district of Minami-Azabu is home to Arisugawa Park, which spans through a large chunk of the town.
 The park consists of several paths and walkways, a baseball field, soccer field, children's amusement areas and a man-made waterfall that empties into a pond full of koi and ducks.
 The park is situated in the close vicinity of Hiroo Station, causing it to be often incorrectly regarded as "a park in Hiroo."

 Foreign Embassies

 Hiroo is home to several embassies: Embassy of Peru, Croatia, Czech Republic, Burkina Faso, Tajikistan, Congo, and Oman.
-Hiroo Station is the nearest subway station to several prominent embassies in Minato: Embassy of France, Germany, Norway, and Pakistan.
+Hiroo Station is the nearest subway station to several prominent embassies in Minato: Embassy of France, Germany, Norway, Pakistan and the EU.

 New Sanno Hotel

 The New Sanno Hotel is a short-term accommodation facility operated by the U.S. Navy.
 While the hotel technically is located in Minami-Azabu, it is nearby the Hiroo subway station and Tengenji Bridge.
 The hotel opened in 1983 after moving from a location nearby Akasaka Mitsuke Station.
 The large number of daily visitors to the hotel contributes to the international atmosphere in Hiroo.